SpaceGhostPurrp

-Markese Money Rolle (born April 1, 1991), known professionally as SpaceGhostPurrp, is an American rapper and producer from Miami, Florida.
-Widely considered a pioneer of modern hip hop and trap music, he is the founder of the now-defunct American hip hop group Raider Klan, and a co-founder of the collective BMB Deathrow.
+Markese Money Rolle (born April 1, 1991), known professionally as SpaceGhostPurrp, is an American rapper and record producer from Miami, Florida.
+He is the founder of the now-defunct Florida hip-hop group Raider Klan, and a co-founder of the collective BMB Deathrow.
+He coined and pioneered phonk, a subgenre of Internet rap.

-Successful Raider Klan members and associates that SpaceGhostPurrp worked with include Denzel Curry, Robb Banks, Pouya, Chris Travis, Yung Simmie, and Xavier Wulf.
-SGP gathered a following in the underground hip hop scene through mixtapes, producing, and his work with other underground artists.
+Successful Raider Klan members and associates that SpaceGhostPurrp worked with include Denzel Curry, Robb Banks, Pouya, Chris Travis, Black Kray, Lil Ugly Mane, Yung Simmie, Xavier Wulf, and the late Luci4.
+SGP gathered a following in the underground hip-hop scene through mixtapes, producing, and his work with other underground artists.
 He has produced tracks for Juicy J, Lil Uzi Vert, Wiz Khalifa, Robb Banks, ASAP Mob, and Lil Tracy, among others.
 Since 2009, SpaceGhostPurrp has released over 60 mixtapes, albums and EPs.
-He has since become well known for his eccentric and controversial public persona.
+He has since become noteworthy for his bizarre online behavior and controversial persona.

 Early life

-SpaceGhostPurrp was born in the neighborhood of Carol City in Miami, Florida.
+SpaceGhostPurrp was raised in the neighborhood of Carol City in Miami Gardens, Florida.
 He began rapping at age 5 and producing at age 13.
 He attended Silver Trail Middle School in Pembroke Pines and Everglades High School in Miramar.
 He is of African-American, Bahamian and Cuban descent.